How does this medication work? What will it do for me?

 Thyroid function: This medication may make symptoms of an underactive thyroid gland worse.
 If you have thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: Methadone crosses the placenta and may affect the unborn baby of a mother who is taking methadone.
 Infants are often born smaller to mothers who have used methadone during pregnancy and they may also have long-term learning and behavioural difficulties.
+Infants born to mothers who have been taking methadone may experience life-threatening withdrawal symptoms after birth.
 This medication should not be used during pregnancy unless the benefits outweigh the risks to the unborn baby.

 If you become pregnant while taking this medication, contact your doctor immediately.
 The body uses methadone more quickly during pregnancy, possibly resulting in withdrawal symptoms.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking methadone, it may affect your baby.
 Babies exposed to methadone through breast milk are at risk of life-threatening breathing problems.
 If you have been breast-feeding and taking methadone, you should wean the baby slowly to prevent withdrawal effects in the infant.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 18 years old.

 What other drugs could interact with this medication?

 There may be an interaction between methadone and any of the following:

 If you are taking any of these medications, speak with your doctor or pharmacist.
 Depending on your specific circumstances, your doctor may want you to: